arctrong/md2html/bin/new_project/readme.txt

 - Look into the file `md2html_args.json`.
 Particularly "Useful links" section items may be redefined there.

 - Consider using alternative themes.
-Have a look in at the variable `"theme": "light_default"` in the `md2html_args.json` file.
+Have a look in at the variable `"theme": "light"` in the `md2html_args.json` file.
 The themes are stored in the `doc/themes` directory.
     Alternative themes may be created from scratch (using the existing ones as examples) or taken from the `md2html` program installation directory.